anoduck/vid_siv/README.md

 * As a "bonus" feature, you can use the `--dur` flag and remove files based on minimum size as well.
 * If you have files less than 512kb that you want to keep, you can either disable zero sum with `--noz` or change it with `--min 256`.

+#### Caveats

+__NOTE:__ If you recieve a `trio.ClosedResourceError` then this usually means you are trying to process a directory whose contents are two files or fewer.
+This error would then be expected, because the program is written to process more than two files asynchronously.
+In which case, the use of it would be out of scope of what it was written for.
+If you find this is not the case, then please open an issue.

 ### Thanks